eccelerators/SimStm/README.rst

  bus timeout abus $svar
  bus timeout abus 1000*

-Sets the timeout in nanoseconds to wait for a bus access to end.
+The ``bus timeout`` instruction sets the timeout in nanoseconds to wait for a bus access to end.
 On violation, the simulation stops with severity failure always.

 Resume